Green Tea French Macarons

 What are French macarons?

-French macarons are a meringue based cookie that originated in France.
-They are small, petite, and delicate cookies made up of egg whites and sugar.
-French macarons are naturally gluten free because they are made using almond flour.
 They are usually filled with buttercream, ganache, or jams.
 And most of the time they are colored for beautiful pastel or bright little cookies.
 I always make sure to use organic dyes without artificial colors in my French macarons!

-green tea french macarons
+green tea french macarons on a baking sheet.

-I use Suncore Foods Matcha Powder to give these macarons a signature pastel green hue.
+I use Suncore Foods Organic Matcha Powder to give these macarons a signature pastel green hue.
 That means this recipe for Green Tea French Macarons is free of artificial dyes, yet they are still a beautiful pastel green color.
 Then, I make a green tea filling by adding green tea to my vanilla buttercream recipe along with milk.

 I use a piping tip to fill these macarons, but if you don’t have one, you definitely do not need one!
 I use the Ateco tip #864.
 This is a star tip, and if you have another star tip then any kind will work!
 The decorative tip just gives these Green Tea French Macarons a little extra cuteness.